 We will check every submission for plagiarism!!

-It is fine for you to develop an idea that you find on the internet, but you should not copying code.
+It is fine for you to research ideas, or to develop an idea that you find on the internet, but you should not copy code.
 If you are basing your project on something that you find on the internet, you have to use your report to describe exactly where you found it and how your contribution is different.
 Note that we can only mark the part of the code that you have written.
+So use of code found online should be highlighted and referenced in a comment, and referenced in your report.

 Possible Python Projects